“Be careful with nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known unto God.” ~Philippians 4:6

 There are so many blessings and answered prayers to write about!
 I love that God always shows how faithful He is to us when we doubt.

-· In May- May began with some unexpected challenges but God answered our prayers throughout.
+- May began with some unexpected challenges but God answered our prayers throughout.
 The first challenge hit one evening when Dennis went out to check on the fish pens because it had been windy.
-He found them broken apart and three of the pens starting to head down the river!
+He found them broke apart and three of the pens starting to head down the river!
 He didn’t have enough time to put the boat in the river so he grabbed ropes and plastic to make sails because the wind was blowing up the river.
 He jumped from pen to pen as he brought the pens to a safer place above the metal fish pens.
 Miraculously, it worked!
 Darlene was praying from the shore and said it looked like he was doing this single-handedly BUT she knew the Lord’s angels must have been all around him, helping him accomplish this.
-We saw how BIG of a miracle this was when Ed, David Anderson, Luke and Dorece came out in the middle of May to help move the rest of the old pens up the river and struggled for two days to accomplish what he, with the Lord’s help, accomplished in one night!
-In the beginning of June we were able to remove the damaged dock from the fish pen system and get it ready to unload to shore, thanks to help from the Jacobsen, Justus and Kreft families.
+We saw how BIG of a miracle this was when Ed, David Anderson, Luke, and Dorece came out in the middle of May to help move the rest of the old pens up the river and struggled for two days to accomplish what he, with the Lord’s help, accomplished in one night!
+At the beginning of June, we were able to remove the damaged dock from the fish pen system and get it ready to unload to shore, thanks to helping from the Jacobsen, Justus, and Kreft families.

 The second challenge occurred when our walk-in freezer temperature started rising higher than it should.
 We had a repairman come check it out and we ordered the part he recommended.
 The company from which we ordered the part offered a discount when they found out we were a ministry.
 What a blessing!
 God’s timing is perfect because the part came when the Jacobsen and Justus families were out at the Ranch helping with maintenance projects.
 Who knew that Dallas Jacobsen had a hidden talent as a trained appliance repair tech?
 He and Dean Justus were able to work together and put in the part and fix the freezer.
 Thank you, Lord!
 Unfortunately, it seems that is not the only problem with the freezer, so we are still trying to figure out what else needs to be done.
 Thankfully the freezer stays cold enough, but it is not down to the temperature we want it to be.